vincent-pradeilles/locatable/README.md

 ## Context

-Injectable is a Swift micro framework that leverages Property Wrappers to implement the Service Locator pattern, through a custom attribute `@Injectable`.
+Locatable is a Swift micro framework that leverages Property Wrappers to implement the Service Locator pattern, through a custom attribute `@Locatable`.

 Here's an example of how it can be used: